 The Group has adopted a new operating model in the current year.
-The Managing Director and CEO monitor results by reviewing the reportable segments based on a product perspective as outlined in the table below.
+The Managing Director and CEO monitors results by reviewing the reportable segments based on a product perspective as outlined in the table below.
 The resource allocation to each segment, and the aggregation of reportable segments is based on that product portfolio.
 Prior year comparatives have been restated on a consistent basis.

-Reportable segments Products/services Packaging and Manufacture and supply of rigid plastic Australia Thailand Sustainability and metal packaging and associated New Zealand Hong Kong services China South Korea Describes and quetainability can icae Indonesia Nepal Recycling and sustainability services Philippines India Singapore Materials Handling Manufacture and supply of materials Australia India and Pooling handling products and the provision of New Zealand Bangladesh associated services China United Kingdom Pooling services Hong Kong Sri Lanka United States of America Contract Manufacturing Services Contract manufacturing and packing services Australia
+Reportable segments oortable segments Products/services Packaging and Sustainability Manufacture and supply of rigid plastic and metal packaging and associated services Recycling and sustainability services Australia New Zealand China Indonesia Philippines Singapore Thailand Hong Kong South Korea Nepal India Materials Handling and Pooling Manufacture and supply of materials handling products and the provision of associated services Pooling services Australia New Zealand China Hong Kong United States of America India Bangladesh United Kingdom Sri Lanka Contract Manufacturing Services Contract manufacturing and packing services • Australia